GeorgeFlorian/MultiController-v2-ESP32/README.md

 ### To implement

+- Separate code into headers
 - Check functionality
+- Add more Logs
 - (3): In both cases the device will restart !
 OR NOT ?!
 - Implement loading icon while waiting to reconect after a restart